MarcoLodini/windows365/Windows365/roles.md

 ---
 # required metadata
-title: Microosft and customer responsibilities for Windows 365
+title: Microsoft and customer responsibilities for Windows 365
 titleSuffix:
 description: Learn the responsibilities of Microsoft and customers for Windows 365.
 keywords: